ihcsim/aws/README.md

 * [Platform Design](#platform-design)

 ## Introduction
 This project showcased how to use Terraform to provision a games hosting platform in the AWS environment.
-This project utilizs the following AWS services:
+This project utilizes the following AWS services:

 * Networking - VPC, subnet, internet gateway, ELB
 * Compute - EC2, Autoscaling with step and target tracking policies